gdm85/coshell/README.md

     $ ldd coshell
     	not a dynamic executable

-Thanks to [Go language](https://golang.org/), this is a self-contained executable thus a perfect match for inclusion in an initramfs.
+Thanks to [Go language](https://golang.org/), this is a self-contained executable thus a perfect match for inclusion in an initramfs or any other project where you would prefer not to have too many dependencies.

 Installation
 ============